Dog Days Media Blitz: A Piece of the Rock

 And that year was 2001.

-I actually keep the movie pass on a bookshelf in a envelope rack wedged between a real American one dollar note and a fake
+I actually keep the movie pass on a bookshelf in an envelope rack wedged between a real American one dollar note, and a fake 9/11 one dollar note.

 I even met the author of the book the movie was based on at a writers festival in Brisbane.